helinwang/dex/commands.md

 # Commands

 Let's go through the commands by examples.
-The options for all the binaries can be viewed with `./binary_name -h`.
+The source code for the tools is located at `cmd/*`.
+The options for the tools can be viewed with `./binary_name -h`.

-The example for pressure testing the system is provided at the end of this document.
+The example for pressure testing the system is at the end of this document.

 ## Node